swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 We’re happy to announce the stable 1.0 release of [Swift OpenAPI Generator][swift-openapi-generator-repo]!

-Since the initial [0.1.0 release][previous-blog-post], the project received over 300 pull requests, from more than 25 contributors, and has gained several new features and a simpler API.

 <!--read more-->

 [OpenAPI][openapi] is a specification for documenting HTTP services.
 An OpenAPI document is written in either YAML or JSON, which can be read by tools to help automate workflows, such as generating code for sending and receiving HTTP requests.